-Sayed-Khaiyum says Fiji’s total government debt is 4.861 billion dollars while our total loan from China is 516 million dollars.
+Sayed-Khaiyum says Fiji’s total government debt is $4.861 billion while our total loan from China is $516 million.

 He also says that we have Australians and New Zealanders building resorts in Fiji worth millions of dollars where they come and invest their money and so do the Chinese.

 Sayed-Khaiyum says that there is no explanation as to why Rabuka said in the 60 Minutes show that very soon Fiji will have to give up its ports and airports as it was not funded by the Chinese.